bevyengine/rfcs/implementation_details.md

 For clients with too-high ping, their interpolation will lag far behind their prediction.
 If you only compensate up to a limit (e.g. 200ms), [those clients will have to extrapolate the difference](https://youtu.be/W3aieHjyNvw?t=2347).
 Doing nothing is also valid, but lagging clients would abruptly have to start leading their targets.

+When a player is parented to another entity, which they have no control over (e.g. the player is a passenger in a vehicle), the non-predicted movement of that parent must be rewound during compensation to spawn any projectiles fired by the player in the correct location.

 ## Unconditional Rollbacks
 Every article on "rollback netcode" and "client-side prediction and server reconciliation" encourages having clients compare their predicted state to the authoritative state and reconciling *if* they mispredicted.
 But how do you actually detect a mispredict?